urbit/docs/docs/about/overview.md

 functional build system (`%ford`), and an application engine `(%gall)`.

-### `%ames`
+### Ames

-`%ames`, the Urbit network, is an encrypted P2P protocol over UDP.
+Ames, the Urbit network, is an encrypted P2P protocol over UDP.
 Its address space is semi-decentralized; 64-bit addresses are hierarchically distributed, 128-bit addresses are self-created.
 Addresses (or *plots*) are rendered in a phonemic syntax for memorability.
 The scarcity of short plots helps control spam and other Sybil attacks.
 The short plot hierarchy is also reused as a supernode routing system for NAT traversal.

-### Apps
+### Dojo and talk

 Urbit ships with two default applications: a REPL or shell `:dojo`, and a distributed user-level message-bus `:talk`.